sitUboo/Yui/README.md

 README.md
-Project Info to trigger a build.
+Project Info file to trigger a build.